beyond-the-cloud-dev/soql-lib/website/docs/features/sharing.md

 ### With Sharing

-You can force sharing mode to all of your queries.
+You can force the sharing mode for all of your queries.

 ```apex
 public inherited sharing class SOQL_Account implements SOQL.Selector {